roccocalo/chat-board/README.md

 ## Basic Features

-User authentication with passportJS
+1. User authentication with passportJS.
-Live chat implemented using Socket.Io
+2. Live chat implemented using Socket.Io.
-Securing passwords using bcryptjs
+3. Securing passwords using bcryptjs.
-Schema validation using Mongoose
+4. Schema validation using Mongoose.

 ## Local Run and Demo